pranaysuyash/sig_ext_fastapi_react/LANDING_PAGE_BRANCH.md

 The `landing-page` branch is a **separate production branch** dedicated to marketing and conversion optimization for SignKit.
 It contains multiple landing page variants for A/B testing different checkout flows and messaging approaches.

+Note: The repo's `main` branch now contains a canonical copy of the currently deployed live landing site in `web/live/`.
+Use the `docs/LANDING_SYNC.md` guide to sync updates from `landing-page` to `main` (recommended workflow for audits and backups).

 **This branch is NOT merged into main** - it's deployed independently to `signkit.work` via Cloudflare Pages.

 ---